-The learner may request an appeal to the Vice President of TIEP of final action by the Executive Director of Student Life Cycle Management.
-Such appeal requests must be presented in writing within five working days of the final action by the Executive Director of Student Life Cycle Management.
+The learner may request an appeal to the Vice President of TIEP of final action by the Dean.
+Such appeal requests must be presented in writing within five working days of the final action by the Dean.
 Should the Vice President of TIEP determine that the written request for appeal has merit, they will consider the appeal.
 Grounds for appeal include fraud, a procedural error, or new relevant evidence that was previously unavailable and materially affects the outcome of the adjudication or sanction.
 Upon completion of the appeal review, the Vice President for TIEP may either uphold the original decision and penalties imposed or make appropriate changes.